gwmatthews/blog/content/日本語/wanikani-goods/writing-practice.md

 ### kanji

 These grew out of my use of Wanikani an online service for learning a great many kanji.
 They are organized by Wanikani Levels, but also by JLPT levels as well.
-The kanji are roughly the same in either list, if you follow wani-kani's order clearly you;d find that version more useful.
+The kanji are roughly the same in either list with more common ones first.
+Readings are mostly on'yomi because that is what wanikani picks for their first reading.
+I follow the dictionary convention of printing on'yomi with katakana in part because I find that my katakana always needs work.

 [Sample file](/pdf/WK-11-15-writing.pdf), sample [brush practice](/pdf/WK-16-20-fancy-writing.pdf).